The COVID-19 Vaccine and Communities of Color

 After I get the vaccine, do I still need to wear a mask?

-Even after getting the vaccine, it will still be important for everyone to wear masks, practice social distancing and stay away from gatherings – in public or in your home.
+Even after getting the vaccine, it will still be important for everyone to wear masks, practice social distancing and stay away from gatherings.
 This is because people who have gotten the vaccine may still be able to spread COVID-19 to others.
 You should get the vaccine to protect yourself from COVID-19.
 After you get the vaccine, you should continue to wear a mask and practice social distancing to protect others from getting COVID-19.

 UMMS provides our expert-reviewed content to keep our community informed.
 When sharing this copyrighted content, please link to our site so that critical updates are reflected.